ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 *Important*: All security-related issues should be reported to security@ballerina.io.
 See [Ballerina Security Policy](http://ballerina.io/security) for details.

 To file non-security issues:

-1. Click the Issues tab in the corresponding [github repository](https://github.com/ballerina-platform/),
+1. Click the Issues tab in the corresponding [github repository](https://github.com/ballerina-platform/)
-1. Click the *New Issue* button,
+1. Click the *New Issue* button
-1. Fill out all sections in the issue template and submit.
+1. Fill out all sections in the issue template and submit

 If you are unsure whether you have found a bug, please consider searching existing issues in github and asking in [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev).